 ARTICLE V –MEMBERSHIP NOTIFICATION, VOTING, AND MEETINGS

-SECTION 1 The Club shall provide a written statement approved by the Board of Directors sent electronically and available at the office of the Club by the end of January of each year for the purpose of reviewing the activities and financial affairs of the Club, nominating new directors and officers, and such other business as necessary.
+SECTION 1.
+The Club shall provide a written statement approved by the Board of Directors sent electronically and available at the office of the Club by the end of February of each year for the purpose of reviewing the activities and financial affairs of the Club, nominating new directors and officers, and such other business as necessary.
 All issues on which the Regular Members are voting shall clearly be set forth by an electronic ballot via website and email which is attached to the annual written statement.
 Contrary positions shall be set forth on all contested issues.

-SECTION 2 The Club shall hold an annual meeting of the Membership for purpose of electing board members and filling any other vacant board positions during the first week of March at a date and time and location to be determined by the Board.
+SECTION 2.
+The Club shall hold an annual meeting of the Membership for purpose of electing board members and filling any other vacant board positions during the first week of June at a date and time and location to be determined by the Board.
 At least fifteen (15) days prior to the annual meeting, notice of the date, time, and location of the annual meeting, and the matters to be voted on, including without limitation, the election of the board members, shall be provided to the Membership via e-mail provided by the Members.
 Only Regular members shall have the right to vote, one vote per Competitor.
 The Secretary and Treasurer of the Club shall be responsible for counting the votes.
 The Votes shall be tallied at the Annual Meeting.
 The votes are tallied electronically via website, but should confirmed by the secretary.

-SECTION 3 The Club may also hold other special meetings and elections as may be necessary from time to time to properly conduct the affairs of the Club.
+SECTION 3.
+The Club may also hold other special meetings and elections as may be necessary from time to time to properly conduct the affairs of the Club.
 Such special meetings or elections may be called by the President of the Board of Directors, or by majority vote of the Board of directors, or upon the written request of at least ten percent (10%) of the Regular members.
-Notice of such special meetings shall be provided to the membership electronically or if no email address is available by U.S. mail at least five (5) days in advance.
+Notice of such special meetings shall be provided to the membership electronically or if no email address is available all relevant information will be posted on the club website.
 Such notice shall provide sufficient detail as to the agenda for the special meeting.
 Any special elections shall include a ballot and statement on all issues on which the Regular Members are being asked to vote.
 Contrary positions shall be set forth on all contested issues

 ARTICLE VI – BOARD OF DIRECTORS